 Ok my title is meant to be funny because today, October 17th is the first day that marijuana is legal in Canada.

 Sadly for some of you, this post is not about cannabis but rather actually burning out – you know, running yourself ragged, so much so, that eventually your body and mental health are negatively impacted by you trying to do it all, without rest or self-care.
+When you want to get your medical marijuana recommendation, contact DocM in Tampa].

 Given that I just spent the better half of the past month fighting off illness, thinking I’m invincible and then capturing the worst sinus infection, I thought I would be qualified to discuss some ways to identify if you suspect you’re on the verge of burning out.